mozilla/mozilla-ignite/README.md

     cp settings_local.py-dist settings_local.py

-Amend ``popcorn_gallery/settings/local.py``  adding your details:
+Amend ``settings_local.py``  adding your details:

 - ADMINS: Add an email address and a name.
-- SECRET_KEY: This can be anything.
+- SECRET_KEY: Used to provide a seed in secret-key hashing algorithms.
+Set this to a random string -- the longer, the better
 - HMAC_KEYS: Uncomment or add your own key inside it.